 - Maintain higher and less variable oxygen saturation levels while feeding.

 - Maintain higher transcutaneous oxygen pressure levels during and

 - Gain weight much quicker than their formula-fed counterparts.

 - Breast milk protects babies with heart conditions (who are more at risk) from getting respiratory illnesses.

-Many caregivers will discourage breastfeeding, because they believe that breastfeeding will be too challenging for a baby who has a congenital heart defect.
-It is important to first investigate the needs of each individual baby, some babies with heart problems can still breastfeed exclusively.
+Many caregivers will discourage breastfeeding because they believe that breastfeeding will be too challenging for a baby who has a congenital heart defect.
+It is crucial first to investigate the needs of each individual baby, some babies with heart problems can still breastfeed exclusively.

 Babies with heart defects will often need calorie supplementation.

 Making Breastfeeding Easier